uchicago-mscapp-projects/clinical-trials/README.md

 These are trained classifier files used to perform fuzzy deduplication of FDA drug records.
 Do not delete them.
 If you do, you will have to retrain the classifier.

-Once you have run the cleaning screepts, you should see that the `csvs` parent data directory is now populated with nine CSVs:
+Once you have run the cleaning scripts, you should see that the `csvs` parent data directory is now populated with nine CSVs:

 `fda_full.csv`
 `trial_conditions.csv`